-5. Without removing the backing of the lettering or the transfer tape (on top of the lettering) use masking or painter’s tape (or other suitable tape) to affix the top of the pre-mask to your previously marked location.
+5. Without removing the backing of the lettering or the transfer tape (on top of the lettering) use masking or painter’s tape (or other suitable tape) to affix the top edge of your pre-masked vinyl lettering to your previously marked location.

 6. Carefully peel away the backing of the decal from the top of your lettering that is affixed to the wall.
 Do not peel away all of the backing.
 Only peel away a thin horizontal stretch of the backing initially.
 Do not let the lettering or transfer paper (both of which now have the adhesive side exposed) touch the wall.

-7. While still holding both the adhesive sides and backing away from the wall, use your hand or a flat surface (like a credit card) to evenly and firmly press the adhesive backing of the letters and transfer paper to the surface.
+7. While still holding both the adhesive sides and backing away from the wall, use your hand or a flat surface (like a credit card or squeegee) to evenly and firmly press the adhesive backing of the letters and transfer paper to the surface.
 Move from top to bottom across the horizontal stretch you exposed in the previous step.

 8. Continue to peel away the backing little by little while evenly and firmly press the lettering (with the transfer paper on top of it) onto the surface.

 9. Once the lettering is fully adhered to the surface, carefully remove the masking tape hinge and transfer tape.

 *For designs with three or more colors: once the first layer is applied to your wall (including the dots in the upper left and bottom right corners), place the next layer by aligning the dots of layer 2 with that of layer 1 (note: the layers are not labeled).
 Continue application of the layers using the dots on the wall by repeating the same steps above.